-- a In an election year, the annual meeting of the Council shall be held on or within 14 days following the day on which the councillors elected take office. - b In a year which is not an election year, the annual meeting of the Council shall be held on such day in May as the Council decides. - c If no other time is fixed, the annual meeting of the Council shall take place at 6pm.
+- a In an election year, the annual meeting of the council shall be held on or within 14 days following the day on which the councillors elected take office. - b In a year which is not an election year, the annual meeting of the council shall be held on such day in May as the council decides. - c If no other time is fixed, the annual meeting of the council shall take place at 7pm. - d In addition to the annual meeting of the council, at least three other ordinary meetings shall be held in each year on such dates and times as the council decides. - e The first business conducted at the annual meeting of the council shall be the election of the chair and vice-chair of the council.

-- d In addition to the annual meeting of the Council, any number of other ordinary meetings may be held in each year on such dates and times as the Council decides. - e The first business conducted at the annual meeting of the Council shall be the election of the Chair and Vice-Chair (if there is one) of the Council. - f The Chair of the Council, unless they have resigned or become disqualified, shall continue in office and preside at the annual meeting until their successor is elected at the next annual meeting of the Council. - g The Vice-Chair of the Council if there is one, unless they resign or become disqualified, shall hold office until immediately after the election of the Chair of the Council at the next annual meeting of the Council. - h In an election year, if the current Chair of the Council has not been re-elected as a member of the Council, they shall preside at the annual meeting until a successor Chair of the Council has been elected.
-The current Chair of the Council shall not have an original vote in respect of the election of the new Chair of the Council but shall give a casting vote in the case of an equality of votes. - i In an election year, if the current Chair of the Council has been reelected as a member of the Council, they shall preside at the annual meeting until a new Chair of the Council has been elected.
-They may exercise an original vote in respect of the election of the new Chair of the Council and shall give a casting vote in the case of an equality of votes. - j Following the election of the Chair of the Council and Vice-Chair (if there is one) of the Council at the annual meeting, the business shall include: - i.
-In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chair of the Council of their acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
-Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
+- f The chair of the council, unless he has resigned or becomes disqualified, shall continue in office and preside at the annual meeting until his successor is elected at the next annual meeting of the council. - g The vice-chairman of the council unless he resigns or becomes disqualified, shall hold office until immediately after the election of the chair of the council at the next annual meeting of the council. - h In an election year, if the current chair of the council has not been reelected as a member of the council, he shall preside at the annual meeting until a successor chair of the council has been elected.
+The current chair of the council shall not have an original vote in respect of the election of the new chair of the council but shall give a casting vote in the case of an equality of votes. - i In an election year, if the current chair of the council has been re-elected as a member of the council, he shall preside at the annual meeting until a new chair of the council has been elected.
+He may exercise an original vote in respect of the election of the new chair of the council and shall give a casting vote in the case of an equality of votes. - j Following the election of the chair of the council and vice-chairman of the council at the annual meeting, the business shall include: - i.
+In an election year, delivery by the chair of the council and councillors of their acceptance of office forms unless the council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the chair of the council of his acceptance of office form unless the council resolves for this to be done at a later date; - ii.
+Confirmation of the accuracy of the minutes of the last meeting of the council; - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
-Consideration of the recommendations made by a committee;
+Consideration of the recommendations made by a committee; - v.
+Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
+Review of the terms of reference for committees; - vii.
+Appointment of members to existing committees; - viii.
+Appointment of any new committees in accordance with standing order 4; - ix.
+Review and adoption of appropriate standing orders and financial regulations;